Hamza1001101/Hamza1001101/README.md

 - 💼 Software Engineer @Folksam <br/>
-- 🌱 I’m currently learning Distributed systems, delving deep into the world of Containerization and Microservices Architecture.<br/>
+- 🌱 I’m currently learning Distributed Systems, delving deep into the world of Containerization and Microservices Architecture.<br/>
 - 📫 How to reach me: @HamzaHaydFarah.